TALK TO SALES

 Is your business HR compliant?
 Our HR checklist can help

-As a small business owner, you may not have a formal human resources department, which means either you or one of your non-HR employees are left in charge of your organization's human resources (HR).
-With so many regulations and compliance laws, you might wonder if your organization is HR compliant.
+As a small business owner, you may not have a formal human resources (HR) department.
+This means either you or one of your non-HR employees is left in charge of your organization's HR compliance.
+With so many state and federal employment laws that are constantly changing, this could leave you at a higher risk of being subject to penalties and fines.

 Are your employee files up-to-date?

-First, there are many types of files that you may need to maintain at your organization, depending on the types of employees you hire and what benefits you provide.
+First, you may need to maintain many files at your organization, depending on the types of employees you hire and what benefits you provide.
 The most common types are Form I-9, personnel files, and medical files.

 Form I-9 compliance

-Form I-9 is used to verify that your employees are authorized to work in the United States.
+You use Form I-9 to verify that your employees are authorized to work in the United States.
 It's also called an Employment Eligibility Verification form.
 The Immigration Reform and Control Act of 1986 (IRCA) prohibits organizations from knowingly employing workers who aren't authorized to work.

 Failing to comply with the law regarding I-9 forms can land your organization in serious trouble.
-The Department of Homeland Security increased fines1 in 2020 from $230 per individual for technical violations to $234 while also increasing the maximum fine from $2,292 to $2,332.
+The Department of Homeland Security1 increased fines in 2023.

 To ensure I-9 compliance, always use the most up-to-date version of the form for new hires.
 You should also conduct an internal audit, ensuring you have a form for every employee.
 If you find any errors, correct them immediately to avoid any risks associated with improper documentation.